Searchers find body of 52-year-old man who disappeared while detasseling corn near Grand Island

 Sheriff’s deputies and others helped searched for Urias-Beltran until about 10 p.m.
 Wednesday, when it was deemed too dark to search.
 Three flyovers were made, two by private citizens and the third by the Nebraska State Patrol.
 The patrol used heat-detecting equipment Wednesday evening and again Thursday morning in a second flyover, but to no avail.

-Urias-Beltran would have been wearing a florescent hat and other brightly colored clothing as required for detasseling, Sheriff Jerry Watson said.
+Urias-Beltran would have been wearing a fluorescent hat and other brightly colored clothing as required for detasseling, Sheriff Jerry Watson said.

 The Sheriff’s Office said a call for volunteer searchers was put out Thursday morning and more than 100 people responded.